AparaV/myCUinfo-API/README.md

 ]
 ```

-#### CUSession.books(department, courseNumber, section, term)
+#### CUSession.books(department, courseNumber, section, term, force=False)
 The method returns the book information for a given class section for an optional given term.
 We will format the output with json.
+To retrieve fresh data each time, set the optional argument `force=True`.
 ```python
 department = "SPRT"
 courseNumber = "1010"